power-plug-out_Clever-Logger

 When your Clever Logger starts letting you know about problems, it’s important to act.

-In our last example, we see a fridge that was going along beautifully when it began to fail.
+In our last example, we see a fridge that was going along beautifully but then began to fail.

 When you see anything out of the ordinary, contact your fridge technician immediately and get them to come and take a look.